survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 # Minifying

-We haven’t given thought to our build output yet and no doubt it’s going to be a little chunky, especially as we included React in it.
-We can apply a variety of techniques to bring down the size of the vendor bundle.
-We can also leverage client level caching and load individual assets lazily as we saw earlier.
+The build output hasn’t received attention yet and no doubt it’s going to be a little chunky, especially as you included React in it.
+You can apply a variety of techniques to bring down the size of the vendor bundle.
+You can also leverage client level caching and load individual assets lazily as you saw earlier.

 **Minification** is a process where the code is simplified without losing any meaning that matters to the interpreter.
 As a result, your code will most likely look jumbled, and it will be hard to read.
 But that’s the point.

-T> Even if we minify our build, we can still generate source maps through the `devtool` option we discussed earlier to gain a better debugging experience, even production code if we want.
+T> Even if you minify the build, you can still generate source maps through the `devtool` option that was discussed earlier to gain a better debugging experience, even production code if you want.

 ## Generating a Baseline Build

-To get started, we should generate a baseline build, so we have something to optimize.
+To get started, you should generate a baseline build, so you have something to optimize.
 Execute `npm run build`.
 You should end up with something like this:

 ```bash
 Hash: 12aec469d54202150429